ceramic-sf/quick-boi-source/bolq.md

 Humans cause climate change, but the solution is not to put down our tools.
 We should increase our effort to make as much knowledge as possible.
 That is our best chance at creating a solution to the problem.
 Slowing production will slow knowledge production and the solution may not be created soon.
 ```

 Given that [we cannot predict what new knowledge we will create](#knowledge-creation-cannot-be-predicted), we should not try to solve problems by slowing progress.
 The climate change caused by humans [can be solved](#problems-are-inevitable-problems-are-soluble) if we try.
 This involves creating new knowledge for how to solve it and implementing it.
-For climate change if there is a choice between accelerating progress and slowing progress, we shoulkd always choose the former.
+For climate change if there is a choice between accelerating progress and slowing progress, we should always choose the former.
 Even if the short term consequence is that it produces more CO2 emissions.
 Otherwise we hamper the ability to solve the issue.

 *Anthropocentric climate change due to high CO2 is real.
 We can solve it and should try to increase the productivity of society.
 This seems at odds if that increases CO2 production, but because we cannot predict what the solution will be must choose progress otherwise the necessary knowledge might not be created.*